 For God formed man to be imperishable; the image of his own nature he made him.

 But by the envy of the devil, death entered the world, and they who are in his possession experience it.
+(Wisdom 2:6-24)

 There is another point I would like to consider with you.
 It has to do with being child-like.
 I suspect many people are thrown off by a misinterpretation of what Jesus means when He asks us to be as little children.
 He is not asking us to be childish.
 Nor is He asking us to be passive-dependent persons, or mindless, unthinking robots who have no initiative and are not self-actuating.
 Far from it!
 Naiveté does not constitute one as a child of God.

-What Jesus is asking us is to be “teachable,” to stop thinking we know everything there is to know about religion, God, the Church, the bible and all of the other things of God.
+What Jesus is asking of us is to be “teachable,” to stop thinking we know everything there is to know about religion, God, the Church, the bible and all of the other things of God.
 Just because we completed our religious education programs when we were young, and just because we have received the Sacrament of Confirmation, doesn’t mean we have nothing more to learn about what God wants of us.
 People have gone on to earn doctorate degrees in theology still lose their souls!
-People who graduated from our nation’s finest Business Schools have gone on to pillage the coffers of our major corporations and empty out the retirement accounts of countless retirees who gave their lives in working for those corporations.
+People who graduated from our nation’s finest Business Schools have gone on to pillage the coffers of some our major corporations and empty out the retirement accounts of countless retirees who gave their lives in working for those corporations.
 Knowledge may give us some power, but knowledge by itself cannot save us.

 It is sometimes said that you cannot be a good businessman or businesswoman and at the same time be an observant Christian.
 I think that in order to succeed in business you should put Christian principles into practice.
 Stop and think about it.
 Are not those businesses that best serve their customers the most successful businesses?
 Five family members who belonged to Sam Walton’s family have benefited from that principle to the extent that each one of them today is a billionaire!
 Jesus’ admonition: “If anyone wants to be first he must be the servant of all” seems to make practical sense to me.
 Having served the interests of their customers, Wal-Mart Corporation as well as many other business enterprises are spectacular successes.
 Those businesses that have not delivered quality service have either failed or are about to fail.
-Self-aggrandizement at the expense of exploiting, demeaning and degrading others is not the road to success in this life or the next.
+Self-aggrandizement at the expense of exploiting, demeaning, and degrading others, customers and employees as well, is not the road to success in this life or the next.
 Those in our world who are closed to learning what Wisdom, Truth, and the Word of God reveal to us are likewise on the road to failure.